mazqtpopx/AirSim/docs/lidar.md

 X Y Z                     | Position of the lidar relative to the vehicle (in NED, in meters)
 Roll Pitch Yaw            | Orientation of the lidar relative to the vehicle  (in degrees, yaw-pitch-roll order to front vector +X)
-DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame")
+DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame") ExternalController        | Whether data is to be sent to external controller such as ArduPilot or PX4 if being used (default `true`)

 e.g.,
 ```